“Sean’s expertise and guidance was key in helping us move ahead with our strategy. His feedback and advice was clear, realistic and insightful.”

 In-Person Strategic Conversation Session

 SKC Clarity Session.
 A strategic conversation process that is interactive, rooted in your unique context, and yes, enjoyable.
+It helps get you to where you need to be… even if you don’t know what your exact destination is yet.

 SKC has developed a sequential process to help you have the discussions you need to clarify your goals, plans, and aspirations.
 We’ll explore:

-What is — context and discussing the complexity
+What is: context and discussing the complexity

-What if — new ideas and possibilities
+What if: new ideas and possibilities

-What works — what is realistic, what achieves the best outcomes?
+What works: what is realistic, what achieves the best outcomes?

-What next — how do we move forward?
+What next: how do we move forward?

 Remote Communications Support